sarahrosegallagher/election-analysis/README.md

     - Raymon Anthony Doane: 3.1% (11,606)

 - The winner of the election was:
-    - Diana DeGette who recieved 73.8% of the vote and 272,892 number of votes.
+    - Diana DeGette, with 73.8% of the vote and 272,892 number of votes.

 ## Challenge Overview